opencv/opencv/modules/core/doc/drawing_functions.rst

     :param pts: Output vector of polyline vertices.

 The function ``ellipse2Poly`` computes the vertices of a polyline that approximates the specified elliptic arc.
-It is used by :cpp:func:`ellipse` .
+It is used by :ocv:func:`ellipse` .

 .. index:: fillConvexPoly

 fillConvexPoly
 ------------------
-.. cpp:function:: void fillConvexPoly(Mat& img, const Point* pts, int npts,                    const Scalar& color, int lineType=8,                    int shift=0)
+.. ocv:function:: void fillConvexPoly(Mat& img, const Point* pts, int npts,                    const Scalar& color, int lineType=8,                    int shift=0)

     Fills a convex polygon.